 - (a) the Accounting Officer shall appoint in writing: - (i) the persons to review the procurement documents and to develop a procurement documentation review report in accordance with clause 4.2.2.1 of the standard; and - (ii) the members of the bid specification committee. - (b) The bid specification committee shall comprise one or more persons.
 The chairperson shall be an employee of the Municipality with requisite skills.
-Other members shall where relevant, include a representative of the end user or the department requiring infrastructure delivery. - (c) No member of, or technical adviser or subject matter expert who participates in the work of any of the procurement committees or a family member or associate of such a member, may tender for any work associated with the tender, which is considered by these committees.
+Other members shall where relevant, include a representative of the end user or the department requiring infrastructure delivery. - (c) No member of, or technical adviser or subject matter expert who participates in the work of any of the procurement committees or a family member or associate procurement gate 6: a tender evaluation and a recommendation to award a contract.